titoBouzout/solid-media-linkify/readme.md

 - Look at the source code, there's a big RegExp and a big JSON for the emojis functionality.
 - As this code is used mostly in chats, the matching is weak on purpose to give the best experience.
 Consider this link `https://media.tenor.com/videos/024630f433c58cba878a57a98b69337f/mp4` They don't use punctuation before the extension...
-- There's a hacky portion of code to be able to display blob URLs, I will have to figure out how to solve this some day.

 ## TODO

 As is, does the job on my sites.
+However, there some pending stuff

+- There's a hacky portion of code to be able to display data: as blob:, I will have to figure out how to solve this.
+- some images dont give any indication that these are images(apply to videos, audio, whatever), we need to look into the content type of the links, we have to do a request.
+- an option to decode html entities.
+Some websites/apis(hi youtube) do a very poor job at escaping so they spit escaped data and code ends being escaped more than once.
+- Give the optino to format the text content of links, would be nice to replace domain for favicons in some situations, etc

 Possibly new functionalities.

 - custom formatters for special cases
 - inspiration could be taken from https://linkify.js.org/